The challenge

 ✓ Q1 starts with a number of capable salespeople leaving the business, disappointed that they have been unable to earn the OTE they were promised and that they felt they deserved.
 This immediately throws the territory planning and target allocation process into a contentious cycle of revisions.

-✓ In parallel, several of the remaining salespeople contest their Q4 and full-year pay-outs, on the basis of ambiguities in the prior year sales compensation plan.
+✓ In parallel, several of the remaining salespeople contest their Q4 and full-year payouts, on the basis of ambiguities in the prior year sales compensation plan.
 Sales management effort is focused on resolving these with Finance and Sales Operations.

-✓ The glamorous sales kick-off event announces a new organization structure, resourcing, strategy, product lines, sales incentive trip … but not the year’s sales plan or quotas, which are not yet ready to be launched.
+✓ The glamorous sales kick-off event announces a new organisation structure, resourcing, strategy, product lines, sales incentive trip … but not the year’s sales plan or quotas, which are not yet ready to be launched.
 The draft plan turns out not to be fit for purpose, and Finance/HR strongly disagrees with Sales leadership about the best way to motivate the sales team cost-effectively.

 ✓ The salespeople react with cautious cynicism, reluctant to push hard for deals left over from the prior year without knowing what they will earn on them.